 If you are a limited company director with concerns around cash flow and mounting debts, your company is likely to be insolvent and you must take advice from a licensed insolvency practitioner.
 We can provide free, confidential advice that explains all the options available.
 Call us on 0800 063 9262 or Find Your Nearest Office.

-If your company is solvent – meaning it does not owe any company, individual, or HMRC any money – then you can close the business through a Members’ Voluntary Liquidation (MVL).
-All assets will be identified by the appointed insolvency practitioner, and these will then be distributed to shareholders as capital gains.
+If your company is solvent – meaning it does not owe any company, individual, or HMRC any money – then you can close the business through a solvent Members’ Voluntary Liquidation (MVL).
+All assets of the company will be distributed to shareholders as capital gains as part of the liquidation process.

-If your business has debts, however, the company closure process is different.
-You can still close a company that owes money to HMRC or other creditors, however, this will need to be done through an alternative insolvency procedure.
+If your business has debts that it cannot afford to repay, however, and is therefore classed as insolvent, the company closure process is different.
+You can still close an insolvent company that owes money to HMRC or other creditors, however, this will need to be done through an alternative liquidation process - a Creditors' Voluntary Liquidation.

 Closing a limited company through a CVL can only be done under the guidance of a licensed insolvency practitioner.
 Once appointed, trading will immediately cease, and it will then become the responsibility of the insolvency practitioner to handle the company’s affairs from that point onwards.

 This includes identifying and realising the value of company assets, dealing with creditors of the business, and ensuring the company is closed down in the correct way at Companies House.
-Creditors will be repaid as far as possible using the liquidated assets of the company, however, any debt which remains outstanding after this has been done will be written off unless it has been secured with a personal guarantee.
+Creditors will be repaid as far as possible using the liquidated assets of the company, with any debt remaining outstanding after this point being written off unless it has been secured with a personal guarantee.

-In the event of a personal guarantee being in place, when the company is closed, the guarantee will crystalise and the responsibility for repaying the remaining balance of the borrowing will pass to the individual who gave the guarantee.
+In the event of a personal guarantee being in place, the guarantee will crystalise upon the company being closed, and the responsibility for repaying the remaining balance of the borrowing will pass to the individual who gave the guarantee.

-In order to close a company via the strike off process, the business must not have traded, changed its name, or sold any property in the three months prior, nor must there be any ongoing legal action against the company.
-The process starts by submitting a DS01 form to Companies House along with the appropriate fee, and the directors must then ensure they:
+In order to close a company via the strike off process, a strict set of criteria must first be met.
+The business must not have traded, changed its name, or sold any property in the three months prior, nor must there be any ongoing legal action against the company.

-Once the application has been accepted by Companies House, a notice will be placed in the Gazette.
+Once the DS01 application has been received by Companies House, a notice will be placed in the Gazette.
 If no creditors come forward to object, the company name will be removed from the register.

-If your business has outstanding debts, however, company strike off will not be appropriate and you should take expert advice on how to close your company via a formal liquidation process.
+If your business has outstanding debts, however, company strike off will not be appropriate and you should take expert advice on how to close your company via a formal liquidation process instead.

-It must be remembered, that company closure is a complex area, particularly if your limited company has debts it cannot repay, that is why seeking early advice from a licensed insolvency practitioner is vital.
+Company closure is a complex area, particularly if your limited company has debts it cannot repay, which is why seeking early advice from a licensed insolvency practitioner is vital.

 An insolvency practitioner will be able to talk you through the options you have for winding up your business and bringing your company to a close in the best way possible.